Botanizing (and entomologizing) w/ the WGNSS Botany Group at Little Lost Creek Conservation Area

 Apiomerus flavipennis with stink bug prey and kleptoparasitic flies | Chaco Province, Argentina

-From Lord of the flies! (posted 11 Mar).
+From (posted 11 Mar).
 I selected this photo solely for the complex natural history story drama it shows—stink bug (Piezodorus guildenii) feeding on soybean becomes prey of an assassin bug (Apiomerus flavipennis), with volatiles from the chemicals it emitted in a vain attempt to defend itself serving as cues to kleptoparasitic flies (families Milichiidae and Chloropidae) that benefit from the assassin bug’s labors.

 Planthopper nymph | Buenos Aires Province, Argentina